Hungsiro506/hungsiro506.github.io/QN_language_compiler_in_itself.md

 ### But ...
 Why ?
-The second question should be: Why do programming languages tent to be written in itself ?
+The second question should be: Why do programming languages compilers and runtime tent to be written in itself ?
 - Simplicity and Consistency: Implementing a compiler in the same language as the one it compiles provides a consistent development environment.
 It allows developers to work with a single language and its associated tools, libraries, and ecosystem, reducing the need to switch between different languages and tools.
 You wont be broken by someone else change.

 - Dog-fooding: Using its own will create a feedback loop where the language and its compiler can be iteratively refined together.